What Trump's Generation Learned About the Civil War

 Sloan noted, for example, that even some newer textbooks “still cling to the romanticized versions of the happy slave life.”
 Abolitionism was mostly depicted as a solely white movement.
 “No text gives enough attention to the participation of Negroes in this struggle for their freedom,” he observed.
 Things got worse when students moved past the Civil War.
 “In analysis after analysis of the texts, the reader will find the statement that after Reconstruction ‘200-300 pages pass before we get a reference to the Negro,’” Sloan wrote.
 “This is why whites do not always ‘see’ Negroes.
 As Ralph Ellison puts it, they are ‘invisible.’
 And the reason they are unseen is that they are left out from such a large part of American history.”

 The quality of the textbooks reviewed by Sloan varied.
 He praised the junior-high text Land of the Free for its quality, which he partly credits to eminent black historian John Hope Franklin’s co-authorship.
 Others received more scathing treatments.
-Sloan’s critiques of senior-level high-school history textbook titled Our Nation From Its Creation typify the most common errors he encountered.
+Sloan’s critiques of a senior-level high-school history textbook titled Our Nation From Its Creation typify the most common errors he encountered.

 In a section dealing with different opinions about the causes of the “War Between the States,” the authors include the opinion of ‘more and more Northerners and some Southerners … that slavery was a moral evil and had to go.”
 The text's presentation of the Southern response to the moral question is worth quoting in full: “Aren't our slaves much better off than your so-called free workers in the filthy factories of the North?
 One Southern writer suggested that the so-called free laborers of the North would be better off if the North turned them into slaves.”